replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 #### Programmable customization

-In order to change look and feel of default UpNext layout, you can use `ColorTvUpNextUiCustomizer` class which can be taken from `ColorTvUpNextFragment`:
+In order to change the look and feel of the default UpNext layout, you can use `ColorTvUpNextUiCustomizer` class which can be fetched from `ColorTvUpNextFragment`:

 ```java
 ColorTvUpNextUiCustomizer uiCustomizer = upNextFragment.getUiCustomizer();
 ```

-`ColorTvUpNextUiCustomized` provides a following bunch of methods:
+`ColorTvUpNextUiCustomized` provides the following methods:

 ```java
 uiCustomizer.setSidebarColorRes(@ColorRes int resId);